Academy ›

 Three levels of routing sophistication:

-Level 1: Manual (under A$50k/month).
+Level 1: Manual (under $50k/month).
 Operator (or VA) reviews orders and assigns warehouse.
 Acceptable for low volume.
 Burns operator time.

-Level 2: Shopify Markets + 3PL native routing (A$50-200k/month).
+Level 2: Shopify Markets + 3PL native routing ($50-200k/month).
 Shopify Markets sets shipping zones.
 3PL handles fulfilment within zone.
 Combined: customer in US ships from US 3PL automatically.
-Most AU dropshippers operate at this level.
+Most dropshippers operate at this level.